sergioestella/job-offers/_posts/2015-09-30-offer-junior-designer.markdown

 ## Required skills:

-* 1 - 3 years of experience thorough knowledge of Sketch, Illustrator, Photoshop, Invisionapp and CSS
+* 1 - 3 years of experience
+* Thorough knowledge of Sketch, Illustrator, Photoshop, Invisionapp and CSS
 * Can listen keenly and communicate clearly with human beings
 * Fluent english (written and spoken) is required.
 * A desire to learn and improve while working with experts in the field.